juxor/afaq/markdown/secG2.md

 not to be appropriated"_ (_"let any living man dare change his right of territorial possession into the right of property, and I will declare war upon him, and wage it to the death!"_).
-This meant that _"the land is indispensable to our existence, \-- consequently a common thing, consequently insusceptible of appropriation."_ Overall, _"labour has no inherent power to appropriate natural wealth."_ [**What is Property?**, p.
-106, p.
-107 and p.
-116] Proudhon, it is well known, supported the use of land (and other resources) for personal use.
+This meant that _"the land is indispensable to our existence, -- consequently a common thing, consequently insusceptible of appropriation."_ Overall, _"labour has no inherent power to appropriate natural wealth."_ [**Property is Theft!**, p.
+105 and p.
+109] As we discuss in [section G.4.2](secG4.html#secg42), Proudhon extended this to workplaces as well.

+Proudhon, it is well known, supported the use of land (and other resources) for personal use.
 How, then, can he argue that the _"land cannot be appropriated"_?
 Is Proudhon subject to the same contradiction as Kropotkin?
 Of course not, once we take into account the fundamental difference between private property and possession, appropriation and use which underlies both individualist **and** communist anarchism.
 As Malatesta argued:

-> _ "Communism is a free agreement: who doesn't accept it or maintain it remains outside of it . . .
+> _"Communism is a free agreement: who doesn't accept it or maintain it remains outside of it . . .
 Everyone has **the right to land, to the instruments of production** and all the advantages that human beings can enjoy in the state of civilisation that humanity has reached.
 If someone does not